Pylons/deform/docs/widget.rst

 must still be able to return a rendering when ``cstruct`` is ``colander.null``.
-In the example case above, the widget uses the empty string as the ``cstruct`` value, which is appropriate for this type of "scalar" input widget; for a more "structural" kind of widget the default might be something else like an empty dictionary or list.
+In the example case above, the widget uses the empty string as the ``cstruct`` value, which is appropriate for this type of "scalar" input widget.
+For a more "structural" kind of widget, the default might be something else, such as an empty dictionary or list.

 The ``MyInputWidget`` we created in the example does not use a template.
-Any widget may use a template, but using one is not required; whether a particular widget uses a template is really none of Deform's business: deform simply expects a widget to return a Unicode object containing HTML from the widget's ``serialize`` method;
+Any widget may use a template, but using one is not required.
+Whether a particular widget uses a template is really none of Deform's business.
+Deform simply expects a widget to return a Unicode object containing HTML from the widget's ``serialize`` method.
-it doesn't really much care how the widget creates that Unicode object.
+It does not care how the widget creates that Unicode object.

 Each of the built-in Deform widgets (the widget implementations in :mod:`deform.widget`) happens to use a template in order to make it